These Better Than Box Mix Fudgy Brownies are thick and chewy, better than anything from the store, and not to mention incredibly delicious!

 What size baking pan is best for these chewy, fudgy brownies?

-I tested and recommend baking these better than box mix brownies in an 8-inch baking dish.
+I tested and recommend baking these brownies in an 8-inch baking dish.
 You can use a 9-inch baking pan as well, but your brownies will be slightly thinner.

 Yes.
 Simply swap out the butter for a plant-based butter and replace your chocolate chips with a dairy-free option (like Hu Kitchen chocolate chips)